 - develop their creative problem-solving skills;

 - and cultivate communication and collaboration skills.

 To top that off, they are fun!

-Click any of the benefits above to read a short description of the social skill and some specific ways that Tabletop RPGs can help.
+Click any of the benefits above to read a short description of the social skill and some specific ways that we highlight them in our groups.